Consistency of the flat flow solution to the volume preserving mean curvature flow: Higher regularity

 The equation \eqref{eq:high-deri-1} then follows from the previous calculations and from the identity \beq (\nu_{E_1} \circ \pi_{\pa E_1}) \cdot \nu_{E_2} = \sqrt{1- |\nabla_{\tau_2} d_{E_1}|^2} \quad \text{on } \, \pa E_2 \eeq which is a direct consequence of Lemma \ref{lem:maaginen}.

 We may differentiate the equality \eqref{eq:high-deri-1} further and obtain a discrete version of \eqref{eq:deri-high-conti} for every order $k$.
 This will produce several nonlinear error terms which have rather complicated structure.
 However, by introducing sufficiently efficient notation we are able to identify the structure of these error terms and by using the uniform ball condition and the interpolation inequality from Proposition \ref{prop:interpolation} we are able to reproduce the argument from \cite{FJM3D} in the discrete setting.
-The following proposition is the core of the proof for the higher order regularity. \begin{proposition} Assume that $E_1 \subset \R^{n+1}$ is smooth and bounded set, with $|E_1| = m_0$, which satisfies uniform ball condition with radius $r_0$ and let $E_2$ be any minimizer of $\mathcal{F}_h( \ \cdot \ , E_1) $ defined in \eqref{min mov}.
-There is $h_0=h_0(n,m_0,r_0)$ such that $h \leq h_0$ implies for every $m = 0,1,2, \dots$
+The following proposition is the core of the proof for the higher order regularity. \begin{proposition} Assume that $E_1 \subset \R^{n+1}$ is an open and bounded set, with $|E_1| = m_0$, which satisfies uniform ball condition with radius $r_0$ and let $E_2$ be any minimizer of $\mathcal{F}_h( \ \cdot \ , E_1) $ defined in \eqref{min mov}.
+There is $h_0=h_0(n,m_0,r_0)$ such that if $h \leq h_0$ and $E_1$ is $C^{2m+3}$-regular for $m = 0,1,2, \dots$ then

 on $\pa E_2$ and the error term $R_{l}$ for $l = 0,1,2, \dots$ satisfies the estimate

 where $C_l = C_l(l,n,m_0,r_0)$. \end{proposition}